tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 Posterior predictive check
 ==========================

-Before assessing the performance of CoMiRe in inference on the additional risk functions and benchmark doses, we first check the model adequacy in terms of goodness of fit.
-This is done via posterior predictive checks as discussed in Section 3.1 of the paper.
+Before assessing the performance in estimating the additional risks and benchmark doses, we check the model adequacy in terms of goodness of fit by means of posterior predictive checks.

-Specifically, we use the R function `post.pred.check()` to draw samples from the posterior predictive distribution of a smoothed empirical estimate of *F*<sub>*x*</sub>(37).
+Specifically, we use the R function `post.pred.check()` which draws from the posterior predictive the smoothed empirical estimates of *F*<sub>*x*</sub>(37).

 ``` r
 below37.comire <- post.pred.check(x, fit.comire, mcmc, H=10, a=37, max.x=180)
 ```

-We draw 50 of these samples and plot them along with the smoothed empirical estimate of *F*<sub>*x*</sub>(37) calculated from the observed sample data in the CPP application.
+Then we select 50 samples from this posterior predictive smoothed estimates of *F*<sub>*x*</sub>(37) and plot them along with the related quantity obtained calculated on the original observed sample.

 ``` r
 below37.true <- locpoly(x=x, y=y<37, degree=0, bandwidth = 20,